ZenTrust · 501(c)(3) Public Charity · EIN 33-4318487

 Expand for the fuller picture

-What returns to the reader when this pattern is seen clearly?
+What returns when this pattern is seen clearly?

 Expand for the fuller picture